- Skip Ahead to

 Task templates make it easy to standardize tasks in your project so you can use those templates to quickly set up the same tasks over and over again.
 This enables you to create repeatable workflows and saves time, as you don’t have to start from scratch every time you create the same task.

 Task templates are only available within projects.
-However, it is possible to duplicate tasks that is not part of a project.
+However, it is possible to duplicate tasks that are not part of a project.

 You can use task templates to set the following details: